 The Pacific Islands are spread over a vast area and many people simply cannot afford to travel hundreds of kilometres to the nearest clinic or hospital.
-Our outreach team sets up shop in communities most in need of eye care services.
+Our outreach team travel to communities most in need of eye care services.
 They base themselves at local hospitals where they screen and treat patients for a range of eye problems, provide cataract and other sight-restoring surgeries, and dispense brand new, ready-made spectacles.
-Foundation-trained eye doctors also hold outreaches in their own countries.
+Foundation-trained eye doctors also carry out outreaches in their own countries.

-Our outreaches are usually a week long, and each eye doctor performs around 50 sight-restoring surgeries a day with the support of our eye nurses.
+Our outreaches are usually a week-long, and each eye doctor performs around 20 sight-restoring surgeries a day with the support of our eye nurses.
 This is high-volume surgery by international standards.
 We’re committed to providing high quality eye care, and our local eye nurses record the outcomes of every surgery and make sure any complications are attended to.

 Many hospitals across the Pacific are under-resourced, and our teams often carry in their own surgical equipment to set up temporary clinics.
 This is especially difficult when the only way to get to a remote community is by boat.
 There are so many people in need of sight-restoring surgery that our teams work long hours; their passion for restoring sight keeps them going.